Loans Personal Loans

 What do I do if I can't afford a vet?

 Since vet bills can get expensive, many vets offer payment plans so you can pay off your bills over time.
-In addition, certain nonprofit organizations, like The Pet Fund and Ruff Rescue, may also be able to help if you’re in a financial bind with your pet care.
+In addition, certain nonprofit organizations, like The Pet Fund, may also be able to help if you’re in a financial bind with your pet care.
 To cover future vet expenses, consider pet insurance to help offset your potential pet care costs.

 What types of treatment does pet insurance cover?

 Pet insurance can help cover the costs for your pet’s dental care, injuries, and illnesses.
-It can also help cover the costs of chronic conditions, like diabetes or asthma, and breed-specific conditions that your breed of pet may be prone to.
-In addition, exam fees and boarding fees may also be covered by pet insurance.
-As with human medical coverage, you’ll want to read all the fine print before purchasing pet insurance as there may be terms and conditions that won’t work for you, such as not providing coverage for pre-existing conditions.
+It can also help cover the costs of chronic conditions, like diabetes or asthma, and breed-specific conditions.
+In addition, exam fees and boarding fees may be covered by pet insurance.
+As with human medical coverage, read all the fine print before purchasing pet insurance as there may be terms and conditions that won’t work for you, such as not providing coverage for pre-existing conditions.

 Do emergency vets charge upfront?